johncmolyneux/jquery.extend/README.md

-jquery.extend.js
+js-extend.js
 =

-jQuery extension library.
+JavaScript & jQuery extension library.

-This library extends jQuery by adding new functions that I have created.
+This library extends JavaScript & jQuery by adding new functions that I have created.
 These will be updated and listed below.

 $.createEvent()
 -